 24 HOUR TREAT

-I continued with the fusilli Sottovoce, which is made with lots of cheese and a sauce thick with my old friend, the fresh tomato.
+I suggest continuing with the fusilli Sottovoce, which is made with lots of cheese and a sauce thick with my old friend, the fresh tomato.
 The sauce was delicious, but the handmade fusilli was the most exciting part for me.
 There is really nothing better than fresh pasta.
 I was almost as excited by looking at all the different twists and turns in the fusilli as I was by eating it.

 For dessert, I had the gelato Sottovoce, which is a sweet-but-not-too-sweet almond gelato.
 There I was, back in Nut Lovers Paradise!
 It was a perfect light end to the meal.

-Further Reading: Things to Do in Recoleta
+That’s the Best Things to Do in Recoleta